kubeedge/website/docs/setup/install-with-keadm.md

     iptables -t nat -A OUTPUT -p tcp --dport 10351 -j DNAT --to 192.168.1.17:10003
     ```

-    If you are not sure if you have setting of iptables, and you want to clean all of them.
+    If you are unsure about the current iptables settings and want to clean all of them.
 (If you set up iptables wrongly, it will block you out of your `kubectl logs` feature)

     The following command can be used to clean up iptables:

     ``` shell
     iptables -F && iptables -t nat -F && iptables -t mangle -F && iptables -X
     ```

 5. Modify **both** `/etc/kubeedge/config/cloudcore.yaml` and `/etc/kubeedge/config/edgecore.yaml` on cloudcore and edgecore.
 Set up **cloudStream** and **edgeStream** to `enable: true`.
 Change the server IP to the cloudcore IP (the same as $CLOUDCOREIPS).

     Open the YAML file in cloudcore:

     ```shell
     sudo nano /etc/kubeedge/config/cloudcore.yaml
     ```

     Modify the file in the following part (`enable: true`):

     ```yaml
     cloudStream:
       enable: true